U.S. lawmakers confer with intelligence officials on FBI Russia probe

 Those contacts produced little information to confirm allegations of possible collusion with Russia, the source said.

-Reporting by Sarah N. Lynch; Additional reporting by Mark Hosenball and Doina Chiacu; Editing by Bernadette Baum and Will Dunham
+Reporting by Sarah N. Lynch; Additional reporting by Mark Hosenball, Susan Cornwell and Doina Chiacu; Editing by Bernadette Baum and Will Dunham